 Eye Drops That Relieve Redness

-While the evidence is so far strictly anecdotal, many people insist that spot treatment with a few drops of Visine or similar “redness relieving” eye drops will temporarily remove the redness from pimples.
-It won’t remove the blemish, but brimonidine, the ingredient in Visine that reduces redness in the eyes, apparently has the same effect on pimples.
+While the evidence is strictly anecdotal, many people state that spot treatment with a few drops of Visine or similar redness-relieving eye drops can temporarily remove the redness from pimples.
+This is due to brimonidine, the active ingredient in Visine that reduces redness in the eyes.
 Brimonidine constricts the blood vessels which in turn reduces redness.

-It should be noted that this trick is only a temporary fix that can only be done once or twice on a given blemish, as overdoing it can have the opposite effect and amplify the inflammation.
+It should be noted that this is not a treatment that should be repeated regularly, as it can have the opposite effect and increase inflammation.

-When in doubt you can always follow the age-old practice of trying to conceal a blemish with make-up.
-If you choose to follow this path, it’s very important to only use non-comedogenic products that won’t clog up your pores and lead to more breakouts.
+You can also follow the age-old practice of concealing a blemish with makeup.
+It’s important to only use noncomedogenic products that won’t clog pores and lead to more breakouts.

-The best way to hide any obvious redness with make-up is to use a green primer or concealer and apply it directly on to the blemish.
-Then, take a yellow-based concealer and apply it to the outer edges of the blemish so it blends the concealed area with the healthy skin around it.
-Always apply make-up for this purpose lightly, as too much may cake around the blemish and make it stand out more than had you left it alone.
+Choose a green primer or concealer and apply it directly to the blemish.
+Follow with a yellow-based concealer and apply it to the outer edges of the blemish, then blend with the healthy skin around it.
+Always use a light hand, as too much makeup can backfire and highlight the blemish.

-Inflammatory acne will almost always involve some degree of redness, however, there are a few sure-fire preventative measures you can take to keep any such pigmentation issues to a minimum, and eventually get rid of redness caused by acne.
+Inflammatory acne will always be associated with redness, however there are several preventative measures you can take to keep this redness to a minimum.

-Never pick at or pop an acne blemish.
-This is the very worst thing you can do in order to get rid of redness caused by acne, and will, in fact, only worsen redness and potentially leave you with acne scar once the blemish has healed.
+Never pick at or pop an acne blemish as this will increase redness and potentially leave you with scarring once the blemish has healed.